riders994/Fantasy_Draft_Lottery/README.md

 # Fantasy Draft Lottery and Average Draft Position Scripts

-These are simple scripts that I find useful for my fantasy league.
-One is used to calculate average draft position to test out different odds rollouts.
-The other is the script I use to actually run my fantasy basketball league, and post the results directly to facebook.

-Currently both scripts are run just by using the `python <file>` command.
-More will be added later.
+I am in the process of classing these scripts.
+Updates will be made periodically as WojBot is updated.

+These scripts are to simulate the NBA draft lottery for my fantasy league.
+I also have an ADP tester to see how different odds rollouts tend to go.

+This will soon be integrated fully into WojBot, but will always be usable by anyone as standalone scripts.
+The goal is for anyone to be able to use these, even though they probably won't want to.

+TODO: Class up the ADP test
 TODO: Add debugging options to draftorder
 TODO: Add user input options to adp_test